 We’re not saying you have to be best friends with everyone else using the space – but if you’re looking at co-working, then you’re thinking about collaboration.
 How does the workspace facilitate this?
 The best ones will have a full events calendar with a wide range of different activities.
 In addition to business-oriented talks and events, are there regular socials for networking?
 Make sure you take a tour (or even better, why not spend a day) just to get a feel for the atmosphere in the place.
 It may seem all pally on socials, but imagine the nightmare of turning up to discover passive-aggressive notes in the fridge!

 The number one benefit offered by co-working spaces is the flexibility they offer.
-Leases are generally shorter than in commercial contracts, giving individuals and businesses more flexibility and more opportunity to grow their business according to its needs rather than according to its lease.
+Leases are generally shorter than in commercial contracts, giving individuals and businesses more flexibility and more opportunity to grow their businesses according to their needs rather than according to their lease.